Kankoda/LicenseKit/README.md

 }
 ```

-You can choose from many different service types within the library, such as `BinaryLicenseService`, `FileBasedLicenseService`, `ApiLicenseService`, etc.
+You can choose from many different service types within the library, such as `.binary`, `.file`, `.api`, `.gumroad` etc.

-Once you have a license engine, you can use it to get licenses for your customers:
+Once you have a license engine instance, you can use it to get licenses for your customers:

 ```swift
 let license = try await engine.getLicense(for: "license-key-1")
 ```

-Just like when creating your license engine and service instances, the engine will only return a license if the license key is valid and refers to a valid license.
+The engine will only return a license if the license key is valid and refers to a valid license.
 LicenseKit will by default validate the license for the current platform, bundle and date.
 You can perform more validations after retrieving the license.

 For more information, please see the [online documentation][Documentation] and the [getting started guide][Getting-Started].